Auto insurance claims adjusters who were not paid overtime.

 What's Going On?

-We want to talk to auto insurance adjusters who use Colossus, ClaimIQ or similar claims processing software.
-We have reason to believe these workers may be getting cheated out of overtime wages and may be able to file class action lawsuits against their employers.
+Attorneys working with ClassAction.org want to talk to auto insurance adjusters who use Colossus, ClaimIQ or similar claims processing software.
+They are investigating whether these workers are getting cheated out of overtime wages and whether they can file class action lawsuits against their employers.

 I'm a Claims Adjuster.
 What Can I Do?